Post

 1. Recognize the lambda captures (o)

-2. Track dependencies within the lambda body
+2. Track dependencies inside the lambda body

-Properties and Indexers
+Properties and indexers

 1